x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

         }
       })
     }
-    GROUP BY ?dataset ?tool ?modality ?as
+    GROUP BY ?sex ?dataset ?tool ?modality ?as
   }
 }
-ORDER BY ?as ?modality ?tool
+ORDER BY ?sex ?as ?modality ?tool

 ```